-While the new incentive has received significant interest, lack of Internal Revenue Code (IRC) guidance in the plain statute has made many investors and funds wary about investing in QOZs.
-However, proposed regulations issued on October 19, 2018, provide preliminary guidance that can help taxpayers start making educated investments in QOZs.
+While the new incentive received significant interest, lack of Internal Revenue Code (IRC) guidance in the plain statute initially made many investors and funds wary about investing in QOZs.
+However, two sets of proposed regulations, the first issued in October 2018 and a second in April 2019, provide guidance that can help taxpayers make educated investments in QOZs.

 An investor can make a special type of deferred gain investment in a Qualified Opportunity Fund (QOF) in exchange for equity interest.
 A QOF is an investment vehicle set up as either a corporation or partnership that purchases eligible property.